vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/intro.md

 The theme provides a blog info sidebar.
 The sidebar will be displayed on the blog-related page (it will be displayed on the right side on the desktop, and retracted into the sidebar in mobile view)

-You can control the display behavior of the sidebar on non-blog related pages through `blog.sidebarDisplay` in themeConfig.
+You can control the display behavior of the sidebar on non-blog related pages through `blog.sidebarDisplay` in theme options.
 Optional values are `"mobile" | "none" | "always"`.
 The default is `"mobile"`, that is, when you visit non-blog related pages in mobile view, you can also see it in the sidebar.

 ## Pagination

 For the list of articles on all pages, we will display a pagination component at the bottom.
 You can use this component to quickly jump to the first page, the last page, and the two pages before and after.
 You can also enter a number to jump to the specified page.

-The default number of articles per page is `10`, you can set `blog.articlePerPage` in themeConfig to override it.
+The default number of articles per page is `10`, you can set `blog.articlePerPage` in theme options to override it.